 The farmer sets the dogs onto them, at the wife’s suggestion.

-Notice how the characters run backwards through the book during the battle scene.
+Notice how the characters run backwards through the book during the big struggle scene.
 (In English language picture books characters generally move to the right, except when they come up against a hazard or road block… such as dogs.)

 If this were of picture book length the story wouldn’t include this next sequence, but a chapter book is a bit more complicated.